-Angelinos are no stranger to train wrecks.
-But when an MMA champ gets in a wreck it highlights the risks to fans and the sport.
+Angelenos are no stranger to train wrecks.
+But when an MMA champ known by many fans as the “the Gracie Killer” gets in a wreck, it highlights the risks to fans and the sport.
 Former MMA champ Matt Hughes is a changed man.
 In most ways, much for the worse.
-Hughes was involved in a near-fatal train crash in 2017.
+Hughes was involved in a near-fatal train crash on June 16, 2017.
 It severely injured both his body and brain.
-As a result, his career is over and his life turned upside down.
+As a result, his career is over, and his life is turned upside down.

 On the other hand, the railway believes it is not at fault.
-Norfolk Southern stated that the crash was Hughes’ fault.
-The company stated that Hughes failed to stop prior to the crossing.
-Furthermore, NS states that Hughes did not see the train oncoming and failed to yield the right of way.
-The company goes so far in their rebuttal to state that Hughes “knowingly drove his vehicle onto a railroad grade crossing” and was using his cell phone.
+NS stated that the crash was Hughes’ fault.
+The company noted that Hughes failed to stop before the crossing.
+Furthermore, NS says that Hughes did not see the train oncoming and could not yield the right way.
+The company goes so far in its rebuttal to state that Hughes “knowingly drove his vehicle onto a railroad grade crossing” and used his cell phone.

 This also isn’t the first major lawsuit NS faced recently.
 The company was sued in a wrongful death case in Virginia.
-All of the facts are not yet in, although I've been following this one closely.
+Although I’ve been following this one closely, all of the facts are not yet in.
 Mr. Hughes has a strong case.
-In many ways, even if NS’s assertions are partially true, it is likely that it did not create a safe railway crossing.
+In many ways, even if NS’s assertions are partially factual, it is likely, it did not create a safe railway crossing.